-Courgettes can be sown indoors in pots from April-May or directly into the soil from June, or a little earlier if they have some protection from a cloche.
+You can sow courgettes indoors in pots from April to May, or directly into the soil from June.
+However, you can also sow them into soil a little earlier if they have some protection from a cloche.
 Sow seeds on edge in pots to a depth of around 1cm.
-If you are starting your courgettes in pots, it is important not to sow seeds too early as the plants will grow quickly once germination has occurred and you will need to have time to prepare the growing area and harden off your plants properly before they go to their final growing positions.
+If you are starting your courgettes in pots, it is important not to sow seeds too early as the plants will grow quickly once germination has occurred, and you will need to have time to prepare the growing area and harden off your plants properly before they go to their final growing positions.
 Make sure that you leave courgettes enough space to grow.
 Each plant will need around 1m² – but only two plants are needed to provide more than enough courgettes for the average family.

-The growing area for courgettes should be prepared by creating a pocket of compost, left in the form of a mound.
-Plant or sow seeds directly at the top in the centre of the mound.
+You should prepare the growing area for courgettes by creating a pocket of compost, left in the form of a mound.
+Then, plant or sow your seeds directly at the top in the centre of the mound.
 When watering your courgettes, take care not to get water on the leaves and try to water at the roots.
 Your courgette plants will require pollination in order to create fruit.
 Each plant will have male and female flowers – if there is a shortage of pollinators, you can pollinate plants yourself using a tiny brush.
 This is not usually necessary however – just remember to leave the polytunnel doors open whenever possible to allow pollinators to enter and sow companion plants to encourage pollinators to enter.
 Nasturtiums, for example, are a great companion plant for courgettes and squash – you can eat them too.

 Sowing outdoors – May to June